wp-plugins/gwolle-gb/readme.txt

 Please note: At the moment, Gwolle-GB does *not* work with WordPress MU.
 I'm working on it, but at the moment it's just not working.
 Sorry, guys!

 = Changelog =

+0.9.6.1 (emergency release)
+[new] Added log message to track if an entry has been changed using the editor.
+[fix] Fixed several bugs.

 0.9.6
 [new] When viewing 'all' entries you can now enable/disable entries by just clicking at the icon.
 (AJAX, Yey!)